-Presently, there are no general restrictions on foreign investment in the mining sector.
-(For regulation of foreign direct investment (FDI) on an economy-wide basis, please refer to the National Security and Investment Act 2021 and the 2020 amendments to the Enterprise Act 2002, which expanded the UK's FDI screening controls to include businesses responding to the COVID-19 pandemic, with the consequence that more foreign investments will be subject to review.)
+Presently, there are no general restrictions on foreign investment in the mining sector (for regulation of FDI on an economy-wide basis, please refer to the National Security and Investment Act 2021 and the 2020 amendments to the Enterprise Act 2002, which expanded the UK's FDI screening controls to include businesses responding to the COVID-19 pandemic, with the consequence that more foreign investments will be subject to review).
 Applicable licensing requirements will, however, need to be studied for applicants' residency criteria which may, for example, require that the applicant is registered as a UK company, has a branch of a foreign company registered at Companies House (which is the registrar for companies in the UK) or has a staffed presence in the UK.